AC Electroosmosis and Dielectrophoresis for Trapping Spherical Particles between Rectangular and Triangular Electrodes

 Department of Physics, Thin Films and Physics of Nanostructures, Bielefeld University, Bielefeld, Germany

 In principal, the calculation of the magnetic state inside a magnetic object requires the evaluation of the field in the entire unbounded space.
 With finite element methods restricted to finite domains, commonly auxiliary domains are employed which result in a non-physical cut-off.
 Not only are these additional domains result in an increased number of degrees of freedom which are strictly ...

 This work presents the results of a 3D numerical magneto-hydrodynamic (MHD) simulation of an electromagnetic DC pump for liquid metal using a rectangular metal flow channel subjected to an externally imposed transversal inhomogeneous magnetic field.
 In this study.
 3D numerical simulation based on the finite element method was carried out using the computer package COMSOL Multiphysics 3.5a.
 The ...

-Department of Electrical and Computer Engineering, Pratt School of Engineering, Duke University, Durham, NC, USA
+Department of Electrical and Computer Engineering, North Dakota State University, Fargo, ND, USA

-Teknova AS, Kristiansand, Norway
+Bennex AS, Bergen, Norway

 Controlling electric field distribution in high voltage components is critical to avoid excessive electric stress on the insulation and thus reducing the risk of insulation breakdown and damage to equipment.
 For subsea applications this is even more important due to the costs involved in accessing and replacing the damaged parts.
 This paper describes how COMSOL Multiphysics has been used for ...

 S. F. Madsen, and C. Falkenstrøm Mieritz